redbadger/crux/CONTRIBUTING.md

 **I have an idea for a feature!**

-1. Open a chat topic.
+1. Open a chat topic or discussion.

 **I've implemented a feature!**